jpconstantineau/ErgoTravel/AcrylicCase/Grogdor/readme.md

 - experiment with "internal pcb" screws through the top plate, for strength
 - experiment with segmented midlayer(s), saves significant material, easier/stronger to ship
 - see how long it takes the Rabbit, what the finish/kerf/accuracy is like...
+- ditch the single foot and replace with a strip of rubber/neoprene edge for flat-f/b tent
+- furniture swivel/levelling feet for tenting? do these come small enough? what's the grip surface like?
+- alu rod, ball one end on the lathe, trim/thread to taste, goes into nut pressed into case, polish/paint/shrink tube
+- cool crane outriggers, non-swivel, flip-out, fold out, r/a inserts, diagonal slide out
+- angled acrylic? edge clip ins for tenting?
+- m3 thumbscrews into the side of 9-12mm midlayer to hold legs, t-slots into segments or flip em (in a jig?) and engrave nuthole, cut bolthole
+- nice long radius ark at the bottom of the pcb+case where your hand goes, or maybe just in the plate/case and some neoprene...

 ToDFM:
 - air assist OFF?? for cleaner edges per https://www.troteclaser.com/fileadmin/content/images/News/EN_US/2016-07-crown-trophy/Handbook-for-engravers.pdf